Funding Advice Centre

 See above and also the information on Heritage Council grants below.
 In previous years Louth County Council ran a grant scheme called 'PublishLouth'.
-It is unlikely that there will be any 'PublishLouth' grants available in 2011, due to the fiscal crisis.
+It was closed down due to the fiscal crisis.

 Back to top

-Can I get funding from Louth Local Authorities to help manage a graveyard?
+Can I get funding from Louth County Council to help manage a graveyard?

-The Environment Section of Louth County Council employs some caretakers and also provides occasional small grants to a few local, community-based groups to help them to manage local graveyards, burial grounds or cemeteries.
-Contact the Environment Section of LCC, or your local council in Drogheda or Dundalk to see if funding is available for your local cemetery.
+The Environment Section of Louth County Council traditionally employed some caretakers and also provides occasional small grants to a few local, community-based groups to help them to manage local graveyards, burial grounds or cemeteries.

 Back to top